ExerciseFTUI/MightyShield/README.md

 # MightyShield CyberSecurity Library

-CyberGuard is a comprehensive JavaScript library designed to provide essential cybersecurity functionalities for your applications.
+MightyShield is a comprehensive JavaScript library designed to provide essential cybersecurity functionalities for your applications.
 It offers a range of modules that can be used to enhance the security of your web and mobile applications.

 This library is proudly developed and maintained by **EXERCISE FTUI**, a dedicated team passionate about cybersecurity and software development.